Agriculture in the Philippines: Water supply and soil quality

 Due to the loss of watershed areas, water supply and quality have decreased.
 Deforestation has also resulted in erosion and siltation, leading to worsened water quality.

 Heavy use of chemical fertilizers have also led to declining soil quality.

 Climate change

 Land conversion

 Agricultural areas are being subjected to land conversion to make way for development projects, to the detriment of farmers' welfare and the country's food security.
-According to former Department of Agriculture secretary Florencio Abad, farm lands are also being converted for non-agricultural purposes, such as for housing subdivisions, shopping centers, golf courses or recreation camps, export processing zones, and mining exploration.
+According to former Department of Agriculture secretary Florencio Abad, farmlands are also being converted for non-agricultural purposes, such as for housing subdivisions, shopping centers, golf courses or recreation camps, export processing zones, and mining exploration.
 Massive land use conversion occurring in the country harms the agricultural sector in general and has negative effects on food security and rice supply.
 It also leads to higher prices for basic commodities and worsens the country's dependence on agricultural imports.